Hospice Care Providers

 Frequently Asked Questions

-What is the average cost of hospice care in Illinois?
+What is the average length of stay in hospice care in Illinois?

-Can hospice care be provided at home in Illinois?
+Can hospice care in Illinois be provided at home?

 Sources